 - 1 cup + 2 1/2 tablespoons of ricotta

 - 1 cup blanched sliced almonds

 - Confectioner's sugar for dusting

-In a medium bowl combine almond meal and Maseca corn flour.
+- In a medium bowl, combine the almond meal and cornflour.
 Add this mixture to the butter mixture and continue beating until combined.

-In other bowl place the egg whites and whisk until stiff peak form.
+- In another bowl, place the egg whites and whisk until a stiff peak forms.
 Add the rest of the sugar (1/2 cup) and salt; continue whisking until thickened, about 2 minutes.